Frequently Asked Questions

 How long is shipping?

 After payment is received, we will mark your order as paid and notify the creator to ship out the package.
 The time varies between how fast they can pack up the creation and go to the post office.
-If you would like to inquire about the status of the package, send us a message with your order number and we will promptly get back to you.
+We leave the order status marked as “paid” even after your order ships, and if you would like to inquire about the status of the package, send us a message with your order number and we will promptly get back to you.